Customer and Company Integrations

 - End customers can log in and update their information via a "My Pages" site connected to Norce Commerce.

-When a customer or company with an existing ERP code updates their information in the frontend, changes can be sent to the ERP.
-The integration listens toCustomerChangeNotification
+When a customer or company with an existing ERP code updates their information in the frontend, the integration listens toCustomerChangeNotificationandCompanyChangeNotificationevents, fetches the updated data via Norce Commerce Query, and sends it to the ERP.Scheduled synchronization — keeping customer data up to date in Norce:

 As a fail-safe, a scheduled job fetches all customers from the ERP and updates the customer/company code in Norce Commerce.
 The integration calls ImportCustomers and ImportCompanies, sending minimal information and the ERP code.